LGBTI Equal Rights Association for Western Balkans and Turkey

 Please be kindly reminded that you are responsible for your own travel insurance.

-For further reference please find in attachment ERA’s travel reimbursement policy.
+For further reference please find in ERA’s travel reimbursement policy.

 Getting around Tirana